Grab my plans for this beautiful bench for your entry, the end of your bed, or even a living room.

 How about another DIY?
 Check out my L-shaped Backyard Bench entry for the IG Builders Challenge I mentioned earlier.

 Feeling inspired?
-Now that you know how to build an upholstered bench, get out there and build your own.
+Now that you know how to Build a Modern Farmhouse Bench or Coffeetable, get out there and build your own.
 Follow the links above to get the things you’ll need.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!